bigmistqke/repl/README.md

 # Transform Utilities

-Transform utilities in `@bigmistqke/repl` enable the integration of JavaScript and TypeScript code transformation within the REPL environment.
+Transform utilities in `@bigmistqke/repl` enable the integration of JavaScript and TypeScript code transformation within the repl environment.
 These utilities are designed to support dynamic transpilation of TypeScript and other code transformations directly in the browser.

 `@bigmistqke/repl` allows users to provide their own transform functions instead of bundling specific tools.
-This approach offers developers flexibility to use the REPL with different toolsets according to their project requirements.
+This approach offers developers flexibility to use the repl with different toolsets according to their project requirements.

 The transform utilities currently support: